-The Oaks Center for Civic Engagement (CCE) has been the vision of Ted Hamory since he accepted his appointment as Head of School in 2010.
-The broad goal of the CCE is to build meaningful connections and exchanges with the community that surrounds the school and beyond.
-These connections and exchanges will allow for Oaks students to have deeper learning experiences that prepare them for success in a complex, diverse and multicultural world.
-The Oaks School mission comes alive through the Center for Civic Engagement by becoming an active and engaged community institution working to make life better in the local community.
+The Oaks School’s Center for Civic Engagement (CCE) has been the vision of Ted Hamory since he accepted his appointment as Head of School in 2010.
+The broad goal of the CCE is to build meaningful connections and exchanges with the communities that surround the school and beyond.
+These connections and exchanges will allow students to have deeper learning experiences that prepare them for success in a complex, diverse, and multicultural world.
 In 2015, The Oaks Board of Trustees adopted a new long-range plan that approved the following goals for the CCE:

 The Oaks School Long Range Plan 2015 – 2020

 The Oaks believes that the doorway to understanding the world at large begins with an awareness of and participation in the community that surrounds us.
 Our location in the heart of Hollywood affords us the unique opportunity to be part of a thriving and eclectic neighborhood.

 - Establish The Oaks Center for Civic Engagement.